Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

 pip install elasticsearch-curator
 ```

+# Replacements
+Below i have used these variables so replace them with whatever suits your config.
+`es_host` elasticsearch host
+`es_port` elasticsearch port
+`es_snapshot_name` backup name

 # Setup
 Once the curator is installed then we have to specify where the backup will be stored so edit `/etc/elasticsearch/elasticsearch.yml` and add following